FIIs 'getting serious' about environmental, social and governance performance of cos: Protiviti

 Bigger interest

-In early February, Protiviti hosted 15 private equity companies and large business houses from India Inc to discuss on the ECG concept, in Mumbai.
+In early February, Protiviti hosted 15 private equity companies and large business houses from India Inc to discuss on the ESG concept, in Mumbai.

-"One of the PE players had hosted a day-long session on ECG for its portfolio companies," said Vishal Seth, Managing Director and Leader, Financial Reporting and Transaction Advisery.
+"One of the PE players had hosted a day-long session on ESG for its portfolio companies," said Vishal Seth, Managing Director and Leader, Financial Reporting and Transaction Advisery.

 "One PE has introduced the ESG guideline in a company it recently invested in.
 So there is interest among investors," added Seth.
 While he agreed that most of the PEs are presently focused on scalability of the business of a company they want to invest in, many are also focusing on sustainability.